Paklock/HackRF1/First-steps.md

 # Extra functionality (H2)
 ## Charging
 This version can charge the internal lipo battery via the USB.
-There is a led indicator that turn off when the charging is done, but it might flicker.
+There is a led indicator that turns off when the charging is done, but it might flicker.

 ## Battery life
-A internal battery between 1000 and 2000 mAh should last a couple of hours of use, depending for how long you are transmitting.
+An internal battery between 1000 and 2000 mAh should last a couple of hours of use, depending for how long you are transmitting.
 The standby consumption is [very low](https://github.com/eried/Research/blob/master/HackRF/PortaPack/h2_standby_consumption.jpg), around 52 uA, so you do not need to worry to remove/disconnect the battery in normal circumstances.